Diavik Diamond Mine

 The Diavik Diamond Mine is a diamond mine in the North Slave Region of the Northwest Territories, Canada, about 300 km northeast of Yellowknife.

 Description

 Diavik Diamond Mine is an industrial complex set in a remote, subarctic landscape.
 It consists of four kimberlite pipes associated with the Lac de Gras kimberlite field and is located on an island 20 km2 in Lac de Gras informally known as East Island.
 It is about 220 km south of the Arctic Circle.

-In the 2015 satellite image below, one can see the two main open pits, waste rock pile, and an airstrip capable of landing aircraft as large as 737s and C-130s.
+In the 2015 satellite image below, one can see the two main open pits, waste rock pile, and an airstrip capable of landing aircraft as large as Boeing 737s and C130 Hercules.
 The complex also houses processing, power and boiler plants, fuel tanks, water and sewage processing facilities, maintenance shop, administrative buildings, and accommodations for workers.
-It is connected to points south by an ice road and Diavik Airport with a 5234 ft gravel runway regularly accommodating Boeing 737 jet aircraft.
+It is connected to points south by an ice road and Diavik Airport with a 5234 ft gravel runway regularly accommodating Boeing 737s.